Sustainability / Governance Corporate Compliance

 Daicel has established a Corporate Compliance Program Division under the responsibility of Senior Managing Executive Officers to promote its corporate compliance activities across the entire Group.
 The head of each organization appoints a corporate activity facilitator to spearhead corporate compliance activities.

-The result of the discussion is reported to the Board of Directors, which deliberates on key objectives for the next fiscal year.
-Following approval by the Board of Directors, the Corporate Compliance Program Division presents the priority objectives to each organization, which then formulates activity plans in accordance with the priority objectives.
+The result of the discussion is reported to the Board of Directors, the Corporate Compliance Program Division presents the priority objectives to each organization, and activity plans are formulated in accordance with the priority objectives.

 In the event that the Corporate Compliance Program Division identifies any issues that may significantly impact corporate management, it will confirm the facts and promptly report to the corporate compliance officer and the Standing Audit & Supervisory Board members to discuss how to respond.

-In addition, the Corporate Compliance Program Division submits a periodic report about four times a year to the Board of Directors.
-This report summarizes the reports received and consultations undertaken through each Group company’s Compliance Help Line, which were set up to identify and adjust for management risks at an early stage, as well as the status of response and results.
+In addition, the Corporate Compliance Program Division reports every month to senior management and regularly (about four times a year) to the Board of Directors on a summary of the reports received and consultations undertaken through Compliance Help Line, which were set up to identify and adjust for management risks at an early stage, and through the whistleblower system established at each Group company, as well as the status of response and results.

 Compliance Help Line System (Whistleblower System)